nhatquangz/nhatquangz.github.io/_posts/2020-06-01-property-wrapper-in-swift-5.1.md

 ## How Property Wrappers work

 Let's start with a simple example to have better understand property wrappers and which problems do they resolve.
-Say, we want to create a interger property that only accepts even values assigned to it.
+Say, we want to create an interger property that only accepts even values assigned to it.
 We have something like this:

 ```swift
 struct Foo {